LaRelanceDemocratique/La-Relance-D-mocratique/README.md

 [The Right Mind](https://www.youtube.com/watch?v=3CKmjw1gD40) | Benjamin Tallis on Status of the Zeitenwende, Neo-idealism, and Realism

+[Silicon Curtain](https://www.youtube.com/watch?v=isGqDOiumWE) | Benjamin Tallis - Russia will Keep Prosecuting its Genocidal War in Ukraine for as Long as we Let it

 [Andrew A. Michta](https://www.the-american-interest.com/2020/08/04/three-decades-of-delusion/) | Three Decades of Delusion

 [Andrew A. Michta](https://www.politico.eu/article/international-relations-america-washington-politics-western-society-democracy-war/) | The West’s biggest vulnerability is internal

-[Andrew A. Michta](https://www.youtube.com/watch?v=0HKWabJqCtg) | Washington’s Failing Strategy in Ukraine Shows the Urgent Need for New Thinking
+[Silicon Curtain](https://www.youtube.com/watch?v=0HKWabJqCtg) | Andrew A. Michta - Washington’s Failing Strategy in Ukraine Shows the Urgent Need for New Thinking

+[Silicon Curtain](https://www.youtube.com/watch?v=b5DdWRdUadw) | Vlad Vexler - The Strategy the West Needs to Stop Putin's Aggression

 [Ania Zolyniak](https://irregularwarfare.org/articles/irregular-warfare-in-the-21st-century-autocracys-global-playbook/) | Irregular Warfare in the 21st Century: Autocracy’s Global Playbook